hazelcast/hazelcast-jet/site/docs/operations/configuration.md

 file is only used by the `jet` command line client to connect to the cluster, but you can use it as a template for your own configuration files.

-`jvm.options` may contain any additional options passed to the jvm when a member node is started using jet-start command.
+`jvm.options` may contain any additional options passed to the JVM when a member node is started using the `jet-start` command.

 ## Client Configuration